TL;DR: There are 6 major challenges facing Online Shopping (eCommerce) in 2023:

 Did you know that 40% of consumers claim they would leave a website if it takes longer than 3 seconds for a page to load?
 Surprisingly, nearly 80% of these potential customers claim they will never return to a store that forced them to wait an extra couple of seconds!
 If your processing is not fast enough, you’ll lose nearly half of your customers (forever!) before they even get to your store.

-First experiences are crucial in the world of eCommerce.
-In reality, 92.6% of customers cited the visuals of a website as the most critical factor influencing their buying decision.
+DYK: 92.6% of customers cited the visuals of a website as the most critical factor influencing their buying decision.

 One of the challenges to online shopping is building customers’ trust.
 People often regard the lack of confidence as one of the primary reasons for shopping elsewhere.
 In addition to improving your website’s overall “look,” you will increase potential customers’ confidence in your brand by:

 - Adding detailed information about your brand’s goal, FAQs, refund policy, and delivery details to your store

 - Including several high-resolution photographs and videos of your goods from various perspectives